Silver Springs, Nevada Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Silver Springs, Nevada students.

-Silver Springs District Curriculum Used in Our In-Home Tutoring Programs
+Silver Springs District and Curriculum

 Lyon County School District has a district improvement team that works to ensure that grade level curriculum aligns with Nevada State curriculum standards in order to ensure curriculum consistency across the school district.
 Starting in the 2009-2010 school year, the state and the school district adopted the National Common Core Standards for English/Language Arts and Mathematics.
 The English/Language Arts curriculum is designed to prepare students in reading and writing skills, which are critical for academic success in all core classes.
 The Math curriculum develops problem-solving skills that prepare students for any type of advanced math.